Listflex Email Bonanza

 Clean Out Inactives:

 Anytime you have the chance to isolate and remove inactive people from your lists, always do it.
 Less mail goes out and the subscribers you do mail have a much higher activity rate which keeps you in the good graces of the ESP’s.
-Weekly is ideal, monthly at a minimum.
+Weekly is ideal, monthly at a minimum and this practice with most ESP’s will help you save money.

 Arbitrage vs Affiliate: